Writing for Innovation Abstracts

 Before submitting, please note that NISOD reserves the right to make final editing decisions.
 Innovation Abstracts authors retain the rights to their articles, however Innovation Abstracts are a members-only benefit.
 As such, NISOD discourages the posting of published articles (either the PDF file provided by NISOD or HTML files) on open/public websites.
 Anyone may quote from a published Innovation Abstracts in written work as long as it is properly cited.
 Be aware that your submission may be recorded and distributed as a podcast, so please keep citations and images to a minimum.

 NISOD’s flagship teaching and learning publication, Innovation Abstracts, is written by and for community and technical college educators.
-Issues are distributed electronically each week during the academic year to NISOD-member colleges.
+Issues are distributed electronically to NISOD member colleges bi-weekly during the academic year.
 The specific purpose of Innovation Abstracts is the dissemination of information useful for improving instruction at community and technical colleges.

 In any year, a full academic year’s collection of Abstracts features a wide array of teaching and learning topics.
 Although individual issues are written from the perspective of a specific discipline or program, authors often include some flavor of the versatility of the strategies they describe.

 What Content Should Be Included in Innovation Abstracts?

 - Descriptions of successful and practical classroom teaching and learning programs, projects, or strategies that improve student learning; or

 - Research that leads to successful and practical classroom teaching and learning programs, projects, or strategies that improve student learning

 - Create a concise introduction that informs readers about your paper’s topic and purpose.